kihyunee/GenoFaecium/README.md

   --sample SAMPLE_NAME  sample name to be written in the first column of the output file; default = input fasta file name minus fasta
 ```

-For example, to extract results from E. faecium genome fasta file at `test_input/GCA_`.
+For example, to you will find an E. faecium genome fasta file at `test_genome/GCA_047613505.1.faecium.fasta` in the tool's directory.

+Analyze that genome sequence:

 ```
 python genofaecium.py --fasta test_input/GCA_047785525.1.fasta --out test_output/GCA_047785525.1 --tool_dir /home/kihyunee/GenoFaecium
 ```